 - Book: Nicholson.
+Read!!! (how to get it...)

+- I will lecture relatively close along the book

+- Lecture:

+- Text distributed on sheets

+- Formulas and graphs for most part on the blackboard

+- o Because of more appropriate speed

+- o Because of more flexibility

+- Exercises and tutorial

+- Uli Kleinwechter

-Read!!! (how to get it...) - I will lecture relatively close along the book - Lecture: - Text distributed on sheets - □ Formulas and graphs for most part on the blackboard - o Because of more appropriate speed - o Because of more flexibility - Exercises and tutorial - Uli Kleinwechter (agree a date at the end of the lecture) Important: first try to solve the exercises on your own, than join the tutorial! - We do not distribute printouts of correct solutions - Microeconomics and Econometrics, HU WS 2006/07, Introduction, C. Franke/H. Grethe
+- □ Important: first try to solve the exercises on your own, than join the tutorial!
+Microeconomics and Econometrics, HU WS 2007/08, Introduction, C. Franke/H. Grethe